dutchmims/Planet_Market/README.md

 | Main Page                |                                                                                                                                                            |                |
 | Footer                   |                                                                                                                                                            |                |

 > - From the original readme.
-Turned a list into a table with Perplexity.ai
+Turned a list into a table with Perplexity.ai <br>
+>
 > ---

 ## Functional Features

 > - New to the original readme.

 | Feature ID | Feature Name             | Description                                                         | User Acceptance Criteria                                                                                                                                                                   |
 |------------|--------------------------|---------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|